Acne Treatment | Acne Vulgaris Diagnostics & Treatment

 The treatment of acne vulgaris usually involves a comprehensive approach that combines topical treatments, oral medications, and lifestyle modifications.
 At Lumine Dermatology & Laser Clinic, we offer a range of effective treatments tailored to your specific needs and preferences.
 Our common treatment options for acne include:

-• Topical treatments: our dermatologist may prescribe skincare products designed for different skin types, ranging from sensitive to oily.
-Additionally, medical-grade prescription topicals such as retinoids (adapalene, tretinoin, trifarotene), azelaic acid, and others may be prescribed to target acne effectively.
+- Topical treatments: our dermatologist may prescribe skincare products designed for different skin types, ranging from sensitive to oily.
+Additionally, medical-grade prescription topical medications such as retinoids (adapalene, tretinoin, trifarotene), azelaic acid, and others may be prescribed to target acne effectively.

 We aim to provide comprehensive and personalised care to address your acne concerns effectively.
 If acne vulgaris is causing you or a loved one pain or emotional distress, our dermatologists at Lumine Dermatology & Laser Clinic are here to help.
 Contact us to schedule an appointment.